litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.10.0/litmus-demo.md

 ## PreRequisites

-- Docker 18.09 or greater (When using containerized setup)
+- Docker 18.09 or greater
 - Docker, Kubectl & Python3.7+ (with the PyYaml package) are all you will need for running the KinD platform based chaos demo.
-If GKE/EKS is your platform choice, you may need to configure gcloud/aws (When using a non-containerized setup).
+If GKE/EKS is your platform choice, you may need to configure gcloud/aws (When using non-containerized setup).

 ## Getting started: